Things to Avoid that can Ruin your Electric Daisy Carnival (EDC) Party Experience

 In 2018, Metro made 90 felony arrests during the 3-day festival, all of which were narcotics related, which refers to anything from possession or use of controlled substances, such as marijuana, ecstasy, cocaine, up to heroin and opioids.
 These arrests could also include higher category felonies like possession with intent to sell or distribute a controlled substance.
 While possession of up to an ounce of marijuana is now legal in Nevada, it may not be used in public, and may subject you to an arrest if you are found openly using weed.
 Fighting is prohibited and you could be charged with a battery crime if caught fighting at the event.
 Last year 263 people were ejected from the event during the 3 days.

 If arrested, you will be taken to the Clark County Detention Center (CCDC) for booking and incarceration pending your arraignment and/or bail hearing, which will not take place on a weekend day.
 CCDC has a list provided by Las Vegas Justice Court of bail amounts associated with charges, and you may be able to bail out early, if you make bail.
 But you will be required to appear for all court hearings associated with your charges, or forfeit bail.

 The Defenders can represent you if you are arrested at EDC

 What should I do if I’m arrested at EDC?
 First, say nothing to police other than you wish to be represented by an attorney.
 Second, call The Defenders to obtain representation and to assist with making the bail arrangements.
-Ryan Helmick and the lawyers of The Defenders are fully qualified to provide you with an aggressive defense focused on preserving your rights, for any charges you encounter in Las Vegas.
+We are fully qualified to provide you with an aggressive defense focused on preserving your rights, for any charges you encounter in Las Vegas.
 The Defenders can be reached day or night at (702) 333-3333.